st10527/Week-11-Advanced-System-Configuration-Access-Control/README.md

-# Week 10 – Networking & Protocols: Interactive Dashboard
+# Week 11 – Advanced Configuration & Access Control

 ## Objective

-This week, you will enhance your Streamlit dashboard with **interactive controls** and use **real data** from your monitoring system (`log.db` generated in Week 7–8).
+This week, you’ll implement **basic authentication** and **configuration management** to make your monitoring dashboard behave like a real system administration tool.

 ---

-## Data Source

-Your dashboard uses the **same database** you created in:
-- Week 7 (SQLite Logging)
-- Week 8 (Alert System Updates)

-If your `log.db` file is missing or empty, please re-run your Week 8 `main.py` to generate log entries before running this assignment.

----

 ## Tasks

-1. Add a **sidebar navigation menu**:
-   - Dashboard
+1. Implement a simple login form using Streamlit
-   - Settings
+   - Username: `admin`
-   - About
+   - Password: `admin123`
-2. Implement **auto-refresh** or **manual refresh** button.
-3. Add **filter controls**:
-   - Ping_Status (All / UP / DOWN)
+2. Store login state using `st.session_state`
+3. Add a **Configuration Panel** with sliders to adjust thresholds:
-   - CPU Threshold slider
+   - CPU Threshold
-4. Display filtered data and charts for CPU, Memory, Disk.
-5. Include a short description on the Settings and About pages.
+   - Memory Threshold
+   - Disk Threshold
+4. Add a **Logout** option that resets the session
+5. Keep the Dashboard page displaying data from `log.db`

 ---

 ## Example Output

-- Sidebar with navigation
+- Login page with username/password form
-- Filtered data table
-- Dynamic line charts
+- Dashboard showing last 10 entries and charts
-- Refresh button or timer
+- Configuration panel with adjustable sliders
+- Logout resets the interface

 ---